byuitechops/class-email-list/README.md

 # Class Email List

 ## Description
-The class email list repostiory contains the template html, css, and js files for the class email list in Canvas.
+The class email list repository contains the template html, css, and js files for the class email list in Canvas.
 If you would like to update these files please speak with either Cal Wilson, Josh Mckinny, or Ben Wilson.

 ## How to Install